Vandi Verma: Other media

-In 2011 Verma appeared in and directed an episode of Nova ScienceNow called Can We Make It to Mars?Verma appears in US Air Force documentary Science in the Extremes series 3, episode 6 by Seeker explaining her 2020 work on Mars' surface.
+In 2011 Verma appeared in and directed an episode of Nova ScienceNow called Can We Make It to Mars?

+Verma appears in US Air Force documentary Science in the Extremes series 3, episode 6 by Seeker explaining her 2020 work on Mars' surface.

 In 2018 Finnish director Minna Långström made a documentary about Verma and her work with the Mars rover Curiosity titled The Other Side of Mars (original Finnish title Mars kuvien takaa).
 The film focuses on the way images are made, their manipulation and use which shapes our understanding of space and technology.

+In 2022 Verna appeared in Good Night Oppy, a full length documentary film telling the story of Spirit and Opportunity and their 15 year mission.